This article includes links which we may receive compensation for if you click, at no cost to you.

 If you need to build a cash nest egg, automating your savings makes it simple.
 Decide how much you want to add every month or paycheck and schedule a deposit to move the money every time, ensuring you won’t forget to pay yourself first.

-You can also enhance your savings by using roundup apps like Digit and Qapital.
+You can also enhance your savings by using roundup apps like Acorns and Qapital.
 They roundup every purchase you make and deposit the change to your savings account, making it convenient to sock away a little more cash.

 7. Invest Early, Often, and As Much As You Can